 PSED, Communication and Language, Reading and Writing

-In the Summer Term we will be focussing on developing and refining the children’s ability to communicate clearly and cooperatively with adults and peers.
+In the Autumn term we will be focusing on developing and refining the children’s ability to communicate clearly and cooperatively with adults and peers.
 We will focus on active listening skills, encouraging the children to think carefully about what they have heard and to respond appropriately.
 We will work on questioning skills and the ability to stick to theme of conversation even if it was instigated by someone else.

-The children will be exposed to a wide variety of texts including fiction, non-fiction and poetry.
-We will discuss the features of each genre and attempt to replicate some of them in our own writing and explore the meaning of new words.
+The children will be exposed to a wide variety of texts including fiction, non-fiction and poetry and explore the meaning of new words.

-The children will take part in weekly guided reading sessions, where they will be taught reading skills such as decoding the text, making predictions about the story; exploring the characters, story structure and plot.
-The children will also be read to daily as a class and will begin to listen to longer stories, requiring greater listening skills and concentration.
+The children will take part in weekly individual or paired reading sessions, where they will be taught reading skills such as decoding the text (once letters are introduced), making predictions about the story; exploring the characters, story structure and plot.
+The children will be encouraged to mark make and will be developing the necessary phonic and physical skills needed to become a writer.

-In addition to the children's weekly PE sessions focussing on outdoor games, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
-We will be providing lots of opportunities for the development of children’s fine motor skills and pencil control to support writing.
+In addition to the children's weekly PE sessions focussing on dance and gymnastics, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
+We will be providing lots of opportunities for the development of children’s upper body, core and fine motor development to support writing.

 Understanding the World & Expressive Arts and Design

-This Term the children will be supported in refining their existing design skills; adults will work with children to encourage planning, evaluation and the ability to make adaptations to their work.
-The children have daily access to a variety of art materials and painting supplies where they can explore, changing texture and combing resources and techniques to achieve different effects.
+The children have daily access to a variety of art materials and painting supplies where they can explore texture , form and techniques to achieve different effects.

 Music and singing will form an important part of our weekly activities and will also be accessible to the children during their child-initiated learning, alongside opportunities for imaginary and role play.

-The children will explore change and features of the natural environment through growing and caring for their own vegetables and plants.
+The children will explore change and features of the natural environment through outdoor experiences.
 The children will be supported in identifying similarities and differences between features of their own immediate environment and other environments.
 We will learn about the similarities and differences that make us unique through opportunities to share and explore the lives and cultures of the children in our classes.

-ICT resources will be used to record and to explore control software.
+Various ICT resources will be used to support the children’s learning.